AndrewBrinker/drow/README.md

 __3. Include only the core features people actually use.__

-Some static site generators (_*cough*Jekyll*cough*_) are really packed with features.
+Some static site generators are packed with features.
 This can be really great, but if you're like me you know what you want your site to do, and don't like dealing with the complexity added by additional features.
 Drow isn't packed with features, but that helps make it extremely easy to use!

 __4. Include only the bare minimum configuration options.__